parkchamchi/DepthViewer/README.md

 ### TODO for ffpymq.py
 - Stablize
 - FPS drops on large image (>1080p).
-Test if using `.ppm` format is faster then `.jpg` format.
+Test if using `.ppm` format is faster than `.jpg` format.
 Also make an option to limit the max size of the image output.

 ## Tested formats:
 ### Images